 Hardwood pellets: HWFP work well and require minimal preparation.
 Use the standard 1:1.2 hydration ratio.
 No supplementation needed for oysters.

 Supplemented sawdust: Hardwood sawdust with 10-20% wheat bran, sterilized.
 Higher yields than plain sawdust but requires a pressure cooker.
+Our pre-mixed mushroom pellets come pre-blended in the optimal 80/20 ratio.

 Coffee grounds: Pink Oysters grow well on spent coffee grounds mixed 50/50 with straw or sawdust.
 A good use for a waste product, though contamination rates are higher.